awsdocs/aws-glue-developer-guide/doc_source/cross-account-access.md

 1. An administrator in Account B now delegates permissions to one or more IAM identities in Account B so that they can assume that role\.
 Doing so gives those identities in Account B access to the resource in account A\.

    For more information about using IAM to delegate permissions, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.
-For more information about users, groups, roles, and permissions, see [Identities \(Users, Groups, and Roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html), also in the *IAM User Guide*\.
+For more information about users, groups, roles, and permissions, see [Identities \(Users, Groups, and Roles\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in the *IAM User Guide*\.

 For a comparison of these two approaches, see [How IAM Roles Differ from Resource\-based Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_compare-resource-policies.html) in the *IAM User Guide*\.
 AWS Glue supports both options, with the restriction that a resource policy can grant access only to Data Catalog resources\.

-For example, to give user Bob in Account B access to database `db1` in Account A, attach the following resource policy to the catalog in Account A:
+For example, to give user Bob in Account B access to database `db1` in Account A, attach the following resource policy to the catalog in Account A\.

 ```
 {